harness/developer-hub/docs/chaos-engineering/features/gameday/introduction-to-gameday.md

 ### What is a GameDay?

-GameDay is a methodology to execute chaos experiments in your application during a specific period.
-It is a template to schedule and execute one or more chaos experiments within your application.
+GameDay is a methodology used by teams to practice chaos engineering, where teams execute chaos experiments in the application during a specific period.
+It is a template to schedule and execute one or more chaos experiments within your applications under test.
+It determines the incident response process, that is, how well your application responds/behaves during an outage, and how effectively it returns to normalcy.

 ### Why is a GameDay important?
 In general, GameDays helps apply a fatal scenario to your application in a safe environment, thereby determining the application's resilience and verifying the system at scale.